H-0644

 Plain Language

-Mental health professionals may use AI for administrative support tasks — such as scheduling, billing, logistics communications, clinical note preparation, deidentified data analysis, and resource organization — but only if the professional personally reviews and assumes responsibility for all tasks performed, all outputs created, and all data use associated with the AI system.
-This is the primary permissible use carve-out.
-The definition of 'administrative support' expressly excludes therapeutic communication, so AI may not be used for any patient-facing clinical interaction even under this exception.
-The professional's review-and-responsibility obligation is a condition of the permission, not an independent obligation — failure to review and assume responsibility means the use is unauthorized.
+Mental health professionals may use AI for administrative support tasks — scheduling, billing, drafting logistics communications, maintaining clinical records, analyzing deidentified data, and organizing referrals — but only if the professional personally reviews and assumes full responsibility for all tasks performed, outputs generated, and data use associated with the AI system.
+Administrative support is explicitly defined to exclude therapeutic communication, so any AI output that crosses into diagnosis, treatment advice, emotional support, or therapeutic interaction falls outside this permission.
+The professional's review obligation is not passive — they must affirmatively verify and take ownership of every AI output before it is acted upon.

 Statutory Text